langemeijer/phpstorm-deb/README.md

 dpkg -i PhpStorm...
 ```

-Alternatively, you can [create your own repo](https://wiki.debian.org/DebianRepository/HowTo/TrivialRepository) to host your custom `deb` packages.
+Alternatively, you can create your own [simple repo](https://wiki.debian.org/DebianRepository/HowTo/TrivialRepository) or
+[more professional one](https://wiki.debian.org/SettingUpSignedAptRepositoryWithReprepro) to host your custom `deb` packages.